 I prefer inline comments such as are available with Microsoft Office’s Word program, but betas are free to critique and comment any way they choose.
 I’ll send my chosen Beta Readers a Word.docx of Straight River.
 They will be free to convert it to a PDF and read it on the e-reader of their choice.
 (I might be able to do that for you if you aren’t able to figure it out yourself.
 I did it once, a few years ago, and think I can figure out how to do it again.)

 The preliminary timetable I envision is that copies of Straight River will be emailed to Beta Readers by mid-to-late September.
 I would like their completed commentaries/reviews/suggestions within 30 days of their receipt of the manuscript.

 After that, I’ll make necessary changes, submit to an editor and proofreader for finalization, and start the publishing process.
 If all goes smoothly, I hope to have Straight River available for purchase early in 2017.
 If my Beta Readers overload me with negative feedback, then it’s back to the drawing board.

 Still Not Convinced?

 If Straight River is officially published, each successful Beta Reader will be mentioned in the “Acknowledgments” page of the finished book.
-“Successful” mean those who complete their read and submit their critiques to me on time.
+“Successful” means those who complete their read and submit their critiques to me on time.
 Best of all, each Beta Reader will also receive a free print copy of the book.

 So once again, if you are interested in being a Beta Reader for my suspense novel Straight River–the prequel to Castle Danger—sign up now.
-Also tell any of your friends who may be interested in participating.
+Also, tell any of your friends who may be interested in participating.
 Beta readers who successfully read my “final draft” of Castle Danger will be given the right of first refusal.
 I look forward to hearing from you.
 Thanks.